DataFire/Integrations/integrations/generated/kubernetes/README.md

 ### io.k8s.api.policy.v1beta1.FSGroupStrategyOptions
 * io.k8s.api.policy.v1beta1.FSGroupStrategyOptions `object`: FSGroupStrategyOptions defines the strategy type and options used to create the strategy.
-  * ranges `array`: ranges are the allowed ranges of fs groups.
+  * ranges `array`: Ranges are the allowed ranges of fs groups.
 If you would like to force a single fs group then supply a single range with the same start and end.
-Required for MustRunAs.
     * items [io.k8s.api.policy.v1beta1.IDRange](#io.k8s.api.policy.v1beta1.idrange)
-  * rule `string`: rule is the strategy that will dictate what FSGroup is used in the SecurityContext.
+  * rule `string`: Rule is the strategy that will dictate what FSGroup is used in the SecurityContext.

 ### io.k8s.api.policy.v1beta1.HostPortRange
-* io.k8s.api.policy.v1beta1.HostPortRange `object`: HostPortRange defines a range of host ports that will be enabled by a policy for pods to use.
+* io.k8s.api.policy.v1beta1.HostPortRange `object`: Host Port Range defines a range of host ports that will be enabled by a policy for pods to use.
 It requires both the start and end to be defined.
   * max **required** `integer`: max is the end of the range, inclusive.
   * min **required** `integer`: min is the start of the range, inclusive.

 ### io.k8s.api.policy.v1beta1.IDRange
-* io.k8s.api.policy.v1beta1.IDRange `object`: IDRange provides a min/max of an allowed range of IDs.
+* io.k8s.api.policy.v1beta1.IDRange `object`: ID Range provides a min/max of an allowed range of IDs.
-  * max **required** `integer`: max is the end of the range, inclusive.
+  * max **required** `integer`: Max is the end of the range, inclusive.
-  * min **required** `integer`: min is the start of the range, inclusive.
+  * min **required** `integer`: Min is the start of the range, inclusive.

 ### io.k8s.api.policy.v1beta1.PodDisruptionBudget
 * io.k8s.api.policy.v1beta1.PodDisruptionBudget `object`: PodDisruptionBudget is an object to define the max disruption that can be caused to a collection of pods